-If, like us, you follow the public school schedule and take a bit of a summer break, then you are no doubt coming up on re-registration season; when parents decide if piano lessons will once again find a roster spot on the “Calendar of Busy-ness”.
+If you follow the public school schedule and take a bit of a summer break, then you are no doubt coming up on re-registration season; when parents decide if piano lessons will once again find a roster spot on the “Calendar of Busy-ness”.

 While most of your piano students will be knocking down your door to get a spot, there are always a few who could “go either way”.
 And, if you’re not in the cozy position of having a rabid waiting list ready to pounce, then every student counts!